CTECH-IT/welcome-to-github-elladwig/README.md

 # Welcome-to-GitHub
 First repository for new users

-Please enter your name:Elizabeth Ladwig
+Please enter your name:Elizabeth Ladwig  is awesome

 Please enter your favorite color:Green